Hala Sultan mosque, Larnaka

-ANNOUNCEMENTThe Department of Antiquities, Ministry of Communications and Works, announces that an organised visit of a large number of pilgrims to the Mosque of Hala Sultan in Larnaka is expected to exceed the maximum capacity of the temenos.
-As a result it will not be accessible to visitors on Saturday 22 of November 2014 from 10.00 a.m. - 15.30.
+The Department of Antiquities, Ministry of Transport, Communications and Works, announces that an organised visit of a large number of pilgrims, due to the celebrations of the Kurban Bayram, to the Mosque of Hala Sultan in Larnaka is expected to exceed the maximum capacity of the temenos.
+As a result the mosque will not be accessible to visitors on Thursday 15 September 2016.

 We apologise for any inconvenience caused.